dysonprotocol/dysonprotocol2/x/whaleswap/msg_make_trade_spec.md

   - Multi-maker payouts and liquid-have burn path within single settlement

 - Migration and rollout
-  - Keep existing MsgPoolSwap and MsgTakeOffer; add MsgMakeTrade
+  - **Completed**: MsgPoolSwap and MsgTakeOffer have been removed and replaced with MsgMakeTrade
-  - Refactor internals to shared executors/aggregator without breaking existing behavior
+  - Internals use shared executors/aggregator (trade_helpers.go)
-  - Regenerate protos: make proto-gen install
+  - Protos regenerated and installed
-  - Update docs and CLI help with mixed examples
+  - Docs and CLI help updated with MakeTrade examples

   ### Edge cases and undefined behavior (with fixes)